Missouri Court Records

 MissouriCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MissouriCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is Child Support and When does it Occur in Missouri?
+What is Child Support And When Does It Occur In Missouri?

-To ensure that each parent of a child performs their duty in financially supporting the child/children of a terminated marriage, there are two entities with authority to enforce the child support duty on a defaulting parent in Missouri.
+To ensure that each parent of a child performs their duty in financially supporting the child/children of a terminated marriage, there are two entities with the authority to enforce the child support duty on a defaulting parent in Missouri.
 These two entities are the family court and the Family Support Division of the Missouri Department of Social Services.
-The family court enforces child support payment through judicial order by declaring the default parent in Contempt of Court.
-This order can lead to the arrest and subsequent imprisonment of the defaulter.
-This action could be entered into by the court if the custodial parent files against the other parent before the court about missed child support payments.
-As a child support agreement is usually signed before a court, refusing to make the child support payment will be construed as a violation of judicial order, thus rendering the defaulting parent in contempt of court.
+The family court generally enforces child support payment through judicial order by declaring the default parent in Contempt of Court.
+This order may lead to the arrest and subsequent imprisonment of the defaulter.
+This action may be entered into by the court if the custodial parent files against the other parent before the court about missed child support payments.
+As a child support agreement is usually signed before a court, refusing to make the child support payment might be construed as a violation of judicial order, thus rendering the defaulting parent in contempt of court.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

 What is Missouri Child Support?